Why Am I Joining LIS? This is a question I get asked a lot at the moment.

 The London Interdisciplinary School is a natural addition to this educational ecology and will stimulate more creative thinking in this growing educational space.
 At LIS we are founding an entire university based on interdisciplinary and non-disciplinary principles – the first of its kind in the UK.

 LIS will provide a fascinating and exciting challenge to traditional thinking about what a university degree should look like.
-Our curriculum, developed around real-world problems which we are discussing with our partners from a whole range of external organisations, will be unique in UK higher education.
+Our curriculum, developed around real-world problems will be unique in UK higher education.
 Wrapped around and supporting the approaches to tackling these problems, will be an education in a strong suite of research and methodological tools.
 We see empowering students in research methods and skills as key in an age where factual knowledge is easy to come by but critical understanding and the creative generation of new knowledge is increasingly valued.
 Alongside this rigorous academic work, there will be time – just as in traditional universities – for personal development and reflection, but all in the context of the fascinating range of real-world problems and experiences that our students will encounter.